 Roof coatings in Houston come in a wide variety.
 However, you need to choose the best one that suits your building needs.
 The given roof coating types are excellent options and offer plenty of benefits to commercial roofing.

-How much does a roof coating cost? the cost for labor is between $1 to $3 per sq. ft. depending on your roof height, size, and application method.
+How much does a roof coating cost?
+Typically a Roof Coating Cost Application in Houston, TX is between $1 to $3 per sq. ft. depending on your roof height, size, and application method.
 If the working conditions are difficult or you use the labor for more than the standard service, the charges increase.
-The price of the materials can be between $0.15 to $2.75 per square foot. depending on the sealant type.
+The price of the materials can be between $0.15 to $2.75 per square foot depending on the sealant type.
 Roof coating and sealing are integral parts of roof coating.

 The cost data is from research and previous project costs done by Trinity Roofing and Restoration